 The money they make does not go to them, nor, in most cases, to their families.
 They don’t go to school.

 One morning in an alley behind Pub Street, I am eating breakfast.
 It is a large breakfast and it tastes good.
-A man with no legs hobbles by on crutches, dragging behind him a strange home-made machine for the tourists.
-The coffee is surprisingly strong.
+A man with no legs hobbles by on crutches, dragging behind him a strange homemade machine for the tourists.
+My coffee is surprisingly strong.
 Small groups of homeless children make their way from table to table: “What is your name?
 What country are you from?”

 Every child in the vicinity stops what they are doing, abandoning their wares, and makes their way towards the wall that runs alongside the restaurant.
 Twenty or so children are now sitting in the alley staring, transfixed at the television, and laughing.
 The 11-year-old boy with one leg who sells paintings day and night props himself against the wall to enjoy the show.
-The smiles that break out on their faces are incredible, near religious – these are children after all and it is so painful to realise that.
+The smiles that break out on their faces are incredible, near-religious – these are children after all and it is so painful to be reminded of that.